+Fine Art and Craft Market Guidelines

-MOFGA Mission Page 2
+Fine Art and Craft Market Purpose Page 2

-Common Ground Country Fair Mission Page 2
+General Guidelines Page 2

+Jurying Process Page 3

-Crafts Guidelines Page 3
+Review Criteria Page 3

+Acceptance to the Fine Art and Craft Market Page 5

+Recognized Vendors Page 5

 Guidelines for all Exhibitors, Vendors and Demonstrators

+MOFGA's Mission and Vision Page 6

+General Guidelines Page 6

-Application Process Page 6
+General Application Process Page 7

-Participation in the Fair Page 7
+Participation in the Fair Page 8

 Passes Page 8

 Booth Operation Page 8

-Move-in/Move-out Page 8
+Move-in/Move-out Page 9

 Utilities Page 9

 Compost & Recycling Page 9

-Cancellation Policy Page 9

-MOFGA Food Policy Page 10
+Cancellation Policy Page 10

 The Common Ground Country Fair has the right to close any exhibit or booth, or require the removal of any item from an exhibit or booth, that fails to comply with the guidelines set forth.

 Please familiarize yourself with these.
 Thank you.